plasmodic/ecto/doc/source/using_ecto/get_ecto.rst

 .. code-block:: sh

-    #cd to the root of ecto
+    #cd to the root of the ecto kitchen
     cd ..
     #add ecto to your python path
-    . setup.zsh
+    . build/setup.bash
-    python samples/hello.py
+    python ecto/samples/hello.py

 You should see the following outputish: